vpenso/scripts/docs/tools/vagrant.md

 Providers interface with different virtual machine monitors (aka. hypervisors).

-By default Vagrant uses VirtualBox:
+By default Vagrant uses VirtualBox.

+### VirtualBox

+Install VirtualBox on Debian 11:

 ```bash
 # Debian provides VirtualBox to stable users on a "rolling" basis by Debian Fast Track